rawziNael/Reading-Notes/Read01.md

 A variable defined within a block or method or constructor is called a local variable.
 - Parameters:
 The important thing to remember is that parameters are always classified as "variables" not "fields".
+##### Java variable naming conventions
+For variables, the Java naming convention is to always start with a lowercase letter and then capitalize the first letter of every subsequent word.
+Variables in Java are not allowed to contain white space, so variables made from compound words are to be written with a lower camel case syntax.

+Here are three examples of variables that follow the standard Java naming convention:
+- firstName
+- timeToFirstLoad
+- index